 Windows, External Doors and Joinery

-Repair Category 1
+Repair Category 2

-Notes The velux sealed unit has failed.
-Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+The seals of a number of double glazed units have failed, resulting in condensation between the panes of glass.
+These units can be repaired/replaced by a glazing contractor.
+Corrosion noted to the metal skylight.

 External Decorations

-Repair Category 1
+Repair Category

 Notes No significant defects evident.